 Understanding Mutual Funds

-A mutual fund pools money from multiple investors, then uses those funds to invest in a bunch of various securities.
+A mutual fund pools money from multiple investors, then uses those funds to invest in a number of various securities.
 Mutual funds can hold stocks, bonds, short-term debt, and other types of securities.

 How a mutual fund is classified or categorized can depend largely on what the fund invests in and what type of investment strategy it follows.
 For example, index funds follow a passive investment strategy, as these funds attempt to mimic the performance of a stock market benchmark.
 So a fund that tracks the S&P 500 index would attempt to replicate the returns of the companies included in that index.

-Target-date funds, on the other hand, utilize a different strategy.
+Target-date funds utilize a different strategy.
 These funds automatically adjust their asset allocation based on a target retirement date.
 So a 2050 target-date fund, for example, may shift more of its asset allocation toward bonds or fixed-income and away from stocks as the year 2050 approaches.

-Exchange-traded funds or ETFs, meanwhile, trade on an exchange just like stocks.
+Exchange-traded funds or ETFs trade on an exchange just like stocks.
 This is a departure from the way mutual funds are typically traded, with the price being set at the end of the trading day.

 How Mutual Funds Work

 Mutual funds work by allowing investors to purchase shares in the fund.
-Purchasing shares makes them part-owner of the fund and its underlying assets.
+Buying shares makes them part-owner of the fund and its underlying assets.
 As such, investors have the right to share in the profits of the fund.
 So if a mutual fund owns dividend-paying stocks, for example, any dividends received would be passed along to the fund’s investors.
-Likewise, bond fund investors could reap the benefits of interest payments.

 Depending on how the fund is structured or what the brokerage selling the fund offers, investors may be able to receive any dividends or interest as cash payments or they may be able to reinvest them.
 With a dividend reinvestment plan or DRIP, investors can use dividends to purchase additional shares of stock, often bypassing brokerage commission fees in the process.